 If you are declined for life insurance because of your heart issues, use the guidelines we’ve provided so far to gauge whether you have a realistic chance of eventually being approved.

-If you would like a more accurate quote based on your current age, or if you’ve had more than 2 vessels treated with an angioplasty or bypass procedure, please call us directly to speak with one of our expert agents.
-With just a few additional questions we’ll be able to show you your best options.
+If you would like a more accurate quote based on your current age, or if you’ve had more than 2 vessels treated with an angioplasty or bypass procedure, please call us directly to speak to one of our expert agents.
+With just few additional questions we’ll be able show you your best options.
 Toll-free: 855-247-9555.

 JRC Insurance Group takes immense pride in helping those who might not otherwise be able to find affordable, life insurance.

 We recently received a call from a middle-aged couple.
 The husband, age 56, had suffered a heart attack and was given three stents.
 He had applied for life insurance with one of the larger insurers and was declined.